 Marx said “the only antidote to mental suffering is physical pain.”
-Don’t know if who said it was Karl or Groucho, or some Marx in between.
-And I wasn’t sure that trudging through the snow at 4am on the way to solo several thousand feet of alpine rock was good for one’s mental health…yet driving back home euphoric, I once again realized the tremendous power of the mountains.
+Don’t know if who said it was Karl or Groucho, buy more about or some Marx in between.
+And I wasn’t sure that trudging through the snow at 4am on the way to solo several thousand feet of alpine rock was good for one’s mental health…yet driving back home euphoric, order I once again realized the tremendous power of the mountains.

 Marx’s idea can be applied to climbing in general: it’s an easy –or maybe a lazy– way to get to essential things in life.
 Need some focus for your fuzzy mind?
 Soloing easily brings things into focus.
 Feeling bland?
 A classic climb is an easy remedy to bring joy.
 Having trouble finding God in the city?
 Even profane men like us can find God out in the mountains.